-We (my family and the Wicks) spent most of Independence Day in another country — Canada.
+We spent most of Independence Day in another country — Canada.
 We stopped at Grand Portage National Monument, just south of the border, on the way north.

 The stockade is built on the site of an old fur-trading post.
 Traders had to make an 8.5 mile portage here to get around the falls on the Pigeon River.
 Two buildings have been reconstructed on their original sites.
 There were originally many others, but the park service has no plans to rebuild more.